The Best 7 Day Kyoto Itinerary for Any Traveler

 Begin your exploration of Kyoto by heading north, and delving into the history of this sprawling city.

 Kyoto's city limits extend several miles to the

 Sights to not miss include:

 If you have the time, other popular sights in the area include Genkoan Temple and the Kyoto Imperial Palace.
-To ensure you see all of the best sights, ask a local what their favorite temples are in Northern Kyoto.
+To ensure you see all of the best sights, ask one of our local travel experts what their favorite temples are in Northern Kyoto.

 DAY 2: SOUTHERN AND CENTRAL KYOTO

 Start in the south on the morning of day two, and slowly work your way back up to Central Kyoto.

 The first stop on your journey should be the famous Fushimi Inari Shrine, one of the most photographed places in all of Japan.
 Fushimi Inari sits at the base of a mountain and is known for its thousands of vermilion torii gates, which wind up a mountainous trail behind the main buildings of the shrine.